-Teck has advised that they are aligned with the most conservative interpretation of the Global Industry Standard on Tailings Management (GISTM, GTR 2020) which, in turn, is consistent with their safety culture.
-Commensurately, Teck has advised that consequence classification is not a part of their tailings management governance as it is non-conservative.
-Instead, they will adopt the extreme consequence case design loading for any facility with a credible flow failure mode.
-For facilities without a credible failure mode in terms of a life safety issue, where extreme loadings are not used Teck will reduce credible risks to As Low As Reasonably Practicable (ALARP).
-This consequence case applies for both earthquake and flood scenarios for all tailings facilities, consistent with the GISTM (GTR 2020).
-Adopting this approach meets or exceeds regulatory requirements, aligns with Teck's goal to eliminate any risk for loss of life, and is consistent with the new GISTM (GTR 2020).
-This approach is consistent with industry-leading best practices and has an added benefit of providing accurate narratives to communities about the safety of tailings facilities that could impact them and who share Teck's approach of one life lost is one too many to be at risk.
+Teck has advised that they are aligned with the Global Industry Standard on Tailings Management (GISTM; GTR 2020), which, in turn, is consistent with their safety culture.
+Teck has further advised that they will adopt extreme consequence case design loading for any facility with a credible catastrophic flow-type failure mode.
+For facilities without a credible catastrophic flow-type failure mode, Teck will reduce credible risks based on the As Low As Reasonably Practicable (ALARP) principle.
+Adopting this approach meets or exceeds regulatory requirements, aligns with Teck's goal to eliminate any risk for loss of life, and is consistent with the GISTM (GTR 2020).

-The 2P-3P TSA consequence of failure is Low, considering the guidelines for consequence classification in Section 3.4 of the HSRC Guidance Document (Ministry of Energy and Mines 2016).
-This classification approach is not aligned with Teck's approach to safety.
-The 2P-3P TSA design has met or exceeded the requirements for such classification.
+Considering the guidelines for consequence classification in Section 3.4 of the HSRC Guidance Document (Ministry of Energy and Mines 2016), the 2P-3P TSA consequence of failure is Low and the 2P-3P TSA has met or exceeded the requirements for such classification.